btcpayserver/btcpayserver-doc/docs/Support.md

 ### Hubik Tomas

-> I can help with initial setup/deployment (currently with Azure, but I am planning to play with non-Azure as wll) and integration with PrestaShop.
+> I can help with initial setup/deployment (currently with Azure, but I am planning to play with non-Azure as well) and integration with PrestaShop.
 I was also playing with design customization of the payment window, scripting of exchange rates etc.

 Contact: hubik.tomas@gmail.com